 You can see that despite paying over $3,300 toward that loan over the course of the year, I only reduced my balance by about $700 — and that’s only because I started making extra payments.

-Under certain repayment plans, especially income-driven plans like IBR, PAYE, and REPAYE, your monthly payment isn’t fixed — it varies according to your income.
+Under certain repayment plans, especially income-driven plans like IBR, PAYE and REPAYE for federal loans, your monthly payment isn’t fixed — it varies according to your income.

-Fortunately, you can make extra payments even if you are on an income-driven plan, which helps avoid negative amortization.
+You can make extra payments, though, even if you are on an income-driven plan, which helps avoid negative amortization.

-Amortization can’t be avoided entirely, since it’s how all installment loans work.
-However, if you are strategic about your repayment plan, you can maximize the amount that is going toward principal and start to make a bigger dent in your balance.
+Student loan amortization can’t be avoided entirely, since it’s how all installment loans work.
+However, if you are strategic about your repayment plan, you can maximize the amount that goes toward the principal and start to make a bigger dent in your balance.

-Whether you are dealing with negative amortization or regular, run-of-the-mill amortization, the best way to reduce the amount of interest you are being charged is to pay extra towards your student loans — as much as you can, as often as you can (unless, of course, you’re slow-playing your loan repayment now to maximize loan forgiveness later).
+Whether you’re dealing with negative student loan amortization or regular, run-of-the-mill amortization, the best way to reduce the amount of interest you’re being charged is to pay extra toward your student loans — as much as you can, as often as you can (unless, of course, you’re slow-playing your loan repayment now to maximize loan forgiveness later).

-Here are some things to keep in mind when making extra payments:
+Here are some things you can do when making extra payments:

 Under this method, you pay the minimum on all balances except the one with the highest interest rate.
-Any money you have leftover in your budget for extra payments, as well as any windfalls, should be directed to that highest-interest balance.
+Any money you have left over in your budget for extra payments, as well as any surprise windfalls, should be directed to that highest-interest balance.

-Because your extra payments will be directed toward principal, and because the amount of interest you are charged is based on your principal balance, the debt avalanche method is the best method for reducing the amount of interest you pay over the lifetime of the loan.
+Because your extra payments will be directed toward principal, and because the amount of interest you’re charged is based on your principal balance, the debt avalanche method is the best method for reducing the amount of interest you pay over the lifetime of the loan.

-Sometimes loan servicers will apply extra payments toward the next month’s payment (read: next month’s interest) instead of toward principal.
+Lenders and servicers will apply extra student loan payments toward the next month’s payment (read: next month’s interest) instead of toward principal.
 Additionally, if you have multiple loans with one servicer, they may also apply the extra payment to a loan of their choosing rather than the one you’re targeting.